pactflow/docs.pactflow.io/website/docs/docs/ai/index.md

 You can authenticate with the CLI in several ways:

+### Example

+TBC - show basic example of invoking the CLI to generate a test

 #### Environment Variables

 Set the following environment variables, and the CLI will use them to communicate with PactFlow: